[keith-snook.info]QUAD II amplifier replacement capacitrs

 All three connections to the capacitor should come from the QUAD II wire loom in line but also check the continuity from the terminal posts to the points marked E P and GND marked around the choke as shown in the picture below ~ If you need solder lugs to fit the new parts please let me know

-You may have read that there are limits to the value for C6 set by Mullard in their specification for the GZ32 ~ Most comments on this subject do not take into account that the current drawn by the QUAD II should be no more than 150mA [200mA maximum with QUAD 22 and tuners] ~ The GZ32 data is for 300mA @ 300~0~300 Vrms plus there is the impedance of the HT secondary the reflected primary load impedance in series with each GZ32 section
+You may have read that there are limits to the value for C6 set by Mullard in their specification for the GZ32 ~ Most comments on this subject do not take into account that the current drawn by the QUAD II should be no more than 150mA [200mA maximum with QUAD 22 and tuners] ~ The GZ32 data is for 300mA @ 300~0~300 Vrms plus there is the impedance of the HT secondary and the reflected primary load impedance in series with each GZ32 anode

 For many years I have fitted higher values for C6 and seen no significant increases in mains input current ~ In Europe the mains voltage can be as high as 253 Vrms and this simultaneously increases both the HT and the heater supplies which have a far greater effect reducing valve and the mains transformer life ~ Check the heater supply is not more than 6.7 Vrms and if it is change the mains taps and consider increasing the value of R12 to say 220Ω

-If fitting these replacements increases the HT more than about 5% then the original block capacitor may have been faulty or there is another fault on the amplifier ~ With a good condition original C6 the there will be about 15–17 Vrms ripple on the HT supply to the KT66 anodes with no signal ~ If higher than about 20 Vrms then C6 may be low value or the KT66s are drawing to much current which can be checked by measuring voltage across R12
+If fitting these replacements increases the HT more than about 5% then the original block capacitor may have been faulty or there is another fault on the amplifier ~ With a good condition original C6 the there will be about 15–17 Vrms a.c. ripple on the HT supply to the KT66 anodes with no input signal ~ If higher than about 20 Vrms then C6 may be low value or the KT66s are drawing to much current which can be checked by measuring voltage across R12

 A 'leaky' C2 and or C3 will increase the KT66 current due to positive grid voltage ~ This may be seen as a larger than normal d.c. voltage across R12 ~ With the original C2 C3 or other aged paper in oil capacitors this effect may appear 'weather dependant' as it varies with humidity and temperature and with time in use again like we do as we get older